10 AMAZING FACTS ABOUT

 2. ONLY 3 PEOPLE USED TO LIVE HERE

-3. THERE'S AN ENTIRE UNDERWATER MUSEUM
+3. THERE'S AN ENTIRE CANCUN UNDERWATER MUSEUM

 5. IT HAS THE LONGEST UNDERWATER CAVE IN THE WORLD

 Cancun is best known for its snorkelling and diving opportunities and while most enthusiasts would be happy exploring the reef, the cenotes are even more sensational.
-These cenotes (which make up miles upon miles of caves and caverns) are freshwater underground sinkholes – the largest of which is known as Ox Bel Ha which, at 134 miles, makes it the longest underwater cave in the world!
+These cenotes (which make up miles upon miles of caves and caverns) are freshwater underground sinkholes – the largest of which is known as Ox Bel Ha, which at 134 miles, makes it the longest underwater cave in the world!
 You can explore them for yourself if you’re an avid diver, while some areas are fine for snorkelling or just surface swimming in too.

 6. THE GIANT MEXICAN FLAG TOOK 40 MEN TO RAISE

-Overlooking the buzzing Hotel Zone, there's an enormous Mexican flaf (gran bandera Mexicana) made out of the same material used to make parachutes.
+Overlooking the buzzing Hotel Zone, there's an enormous Mexican flag (gran bandera Mexicana) made out of the same material used to make parachutes.
 It weighs 36 stone (228kg) and took 40 soldiers to raise it up a 344ft flag pole - now that's high!